chef/chef-web-docs/themes/docs-new/layouts/shortcodes/unified_mode.md

 ## Actions on Later Resources

-Since unified mode executes your resource as it is compiled, you cannot send immediate notifications to resources declared later.
+Since unified mode executes your resource as it is compiled, the behavior of immediate notifications to resources declared later is different.

 ### `:immediate` Notifications to Later Resources

 Unified mode delays immediate notifications to later resources.
 In unified mode the Chef Infra Client saves immediate notifications and executes them when the later resource is parsed.
 Immediate notifications to prior resources and delayed notifications behave the same as they did before unified mode.

-Chaining immediate notifications results in the same behavior as before unified mode.
-Changing the order of resources results does not change the results of a notification chain.
-Chained notifications in the same order during the Chef Infra Client run and immediately sends a notification to a target resource that was parsed earlier and saves a notification and sends it immediately after it parses a later resource.
+The end result of chaining immediate notifications is the same as before unified mode.
+Instead of immediately notifying results, the notifications fire sequentially as they are parsed, which has the same outcome.
+If the parse order and the intended execution order are very different, the results may be different and reflect parse order.

 The changes to sending immediate notification could result in subtle changes to behaviors in some resources, but it not a breaking change to common patterns of writing resources.